cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 [event format](#14-event-formats) specification and the resulting data becomes the DDS application [data](#21-data) section.

-Similar to binary mode, the DDS representation of a structured CloudEvent with no `data` is a DDS message with no body, and transmission of such a message is allowable.
+The DDS representation of a structured CloudEvent with no `data` is a message that contains all of the CE attributes but has an empty body.
+Transmission of such a message is allowable.

 #### 3.3.3.
 Metadata Headers

-Implementations include the same DDS headers as defined for the [binary mode](#32-binary-content-mode).
-No additional metadata header attributes are defined for structured data.
+The content-type header is currently the only supported metadata header for both binary and structured data.

 ## 4. References